Operational Stewardship & Data Governance

 The major print manufacturers — Canon, Kyocera, Konica Minolta, Ricoh, HP, and others — have all invested seriously in device-level security over the past several years.
 This investment is real and deserves honest acknowledgment.

-Encrypted data transmission is standard across current-generation hardware from all major OEMs.
+Standard across all current-generation hardware from all major OEMs.
 Documents traveling from a workstation to a networked printer are encrypted in transit.
 This was not always true.
 It is now, on any current-model device from a reputable manufacturer.

-Secure boot and firmware verification – the mechanisms that prevent unsigned or tampered code from running on the device – are built into current hardware from all major manufacturers.
-The bar for device-level firmware compromise is meaningfully higher than it was five years ago.
-Canon's Verify System at Startup HP's Sure Start are examples of hardware root-of-trust capability that can automatically roll back to a known-good firmware state without IT intervention.
+Built into current hardware from all major manufacturers.
+Canon's Verify System at Startup and HP's Sure Start are examples of hardware root-of-trust capability that can automatically roll back to a known-good firmware state without IT intervention.

 The hard drive question: this is the answer most people haven't heard.